-With FY 2023/24 revenue projected at \$6,965,175, the staff's proposed expenditure level would reduce the Board's uncommitted reserve by up to \$420,000.
-While staff is hopeful that the office relocation will not require this maximum expenditure, the Board would still end FY 2022/23 with over 840,000 in its uncommitted reserve, an amount which is equal to exactly 12% of its recurring operational budget of \$7,026,110.
+With FY 2023/24 revenue projected at \$6,965,175, the Budget & Personnel Committee's proposed expenditure level would reduce the Board's uncommitted reserve by up to \$420,000.
+While both staff and the Committee are hopeful that the office relocation will not require this maximum expenditure, the Board would still end FY 2022/23 with over 840,000 in its uncommitted reserve, an amount which is equal to exactly 12% of its recurring operational budget of \$7,026,110.
 The proposed reduction to the Board's fund balance below the 16% target is primarily recommended because there are still so many unknowns when budgeting the costs of relocating to a new office space.